codexstanford/a-repository-of-insurance-contract-definitions/README.md

-# A repository of Insurance contract definitions
+# A repository of insurance contract definitions

 Insurance contracts and policies often contain a significant number of definitions.

-This repository contain over 6000 annotated definitions from over 200 contracts.
+This repository contains over 6000 annotated definitions from over 200 contracts.

 ## Web UI

-A web UI to explore the dataset is provided as the dictionary.html file.
+A web UI to explore the dataset is provided in `dictionary.html`.
 Just open it with a web browser after downloading it.
 Alternatively an online version is available at this address : To Be added

 ![webInterface](https://user-images.githubusercontent.com/208554/164327779-0941685d-aea7-4bbb-9c21-4b9d01d7fe7f.png)

 ## XLSX

-An XLSX version (that can be loaded with panda or excel) of the dataset is available in the a-list-of-insurance-contract-definitions.xlsx file.
+An XLSX version (which can be loaded with pandas or excel) of the dataset is available in `a-list-of-insurance-contract-definitions.xlsx`.

-The XLSX file contain the following columns :
+The XLSX file contains the following columns:

-- **term** : The term defined
+- **term**: The term defined
-- **lob** : The insurance Line of - Business the contract the definition is from belong to
+- **lob**: The insurance Line Of Business corresponding to the contract that contains the definition
-- **country** : The country the contract the definition belong to come from
+- **country**: The country of origin of the contract containing the definition
-- **policyId** : The id of the contract the definit ion came from (useful to consolidate other definitons from a policy)
+- **policyID**: The ID of the contract containing the definition (useful to consolidate other definitions from a policy)
-- **defition** : The actual text of the definition
+- **definition**: The actual text of the definition

 ## Raw Text

-The raw text of the definition is available in 2 way :
+The raw text of the definitions is available in 2 places:

-- A directory 'rawText' containing a file per defined terms with all definition of this term separate by '---'.
+- The directory `rawText` contains one file per defined term.
+Each file contains all definitions for that term, separated by '---'.
-- A file : raw.txt containing all the definition separate by '---'.
-The first line of each definition is the defined Term.
+- The file `raw.txt` contains all definitions, separated by '---'.
+The first line of each definition is the defined term.

 ## JSON

-An Json file containing the data is available (data.json)
+`data.json` contains the raw data.